-Amazon vice president and distinguished engineer resigns to protest firings of employee activists on climate, warehouse safety
+Amazon vice president, a distinguished engineer, resigns to protest firing of employee activists

 He described the firings as “evidence of a vein of toxicity running through the company culture.
 I choose neither to serve nor drink that poison.”

-“I quit in dismay at Amazon firing whistleblowers who were making noise about warehouse employees frightened of Covid-19,” Bray said in a post on his personal blog late Sunday, noting he was walking away from over $1 million in pre-tax income and stock, and valued colleagues.
+“I quit in dismay at Amazon firing whistleblowers who were making noise about warehouse employees frightened of Covid-19,” Bray said in a post on his personal blog late Sunday, noting he was walking away from over $1 million in pretax income and stock, and from valued colleagues.

-Bray, a vice president and distinguished engineer, objected to the terminations of Maren Costa and Emily Cunningham, leaders of Amazon Employees for Climate Justice (AECJ), on April 10, as well as warehouse workers who have organized walkouts.
+Bray, a vice president and distinguished engineer, objected to the terminations of Maren Costa and Emily Cunningham, leaders of Amazon Employees for Climate Justice (AECJ), on April 10, as well as of warehouse workers who have organized walkouts.
 Bray was the highest ranked of more than 8,700 Amazon employees to sign an AECJ letter in spring of 2019 urging CEO Jeff Bezos and Amazon’s board of directors to take the lead on climate change.
 His climate activism includes protesting the Trans Mountain pipeline project, for which he was arrested in 2018.

 Amid the coronavirus pandemic, Costa and Cunningham circulated petitions from warehouse workers seeking improved safety conditions and policies, helped organize video conferences where warehouse workers could share their experiences with Amazon’s tech and corporate employees and called for employees to take a sick day in protest.
 The women and other AECJ leaders see a direct link between climate change, air pollution and elevated COVID-19 risks.